DiyBookOfLife/react-portfolio/README.md

 # Toni Thomas – Front-End Developer Portfolio 🚀

-This is a professional portfolio built using **React** and **Vite**, designed to showcase my projects, technical skills, and growth as an aspiring Front-End Software Engineer.
+This is a professional portfolio built using **React** and **Vite**, designed to showcase my projects, technical skills, and growth as an early-career Front-End Software Engineer.

 ## 🔧 Tech Stack